denisPavlenko7610/RDTools/Readme.md

 - Actual version - 1.0.0
 - Minimal Unity version - 2020.2

-(some assets were taken from this asset (https://github.com/baba-s/awesome-unity-open-source-on-github) and have been modified according to the Mit or Apache 2.0 license)
+(some assets were taken from these repositories (https://github.com/baba-s/awesome-unity-open-source-on-github) and have been modified according to the Mit or Apache 2.0 license)

 # Play audio in inspector
 (by default)